IGITUGraz/eligibility_propagation/README.md

 - `numerical_verification_eprop_factorization_vs_BPTT.py`: This script verifies numerically the equation (1) of the paper.

+- `e-prop_tutorials_Figure3_and_S7`: Code for the temporal credit assignment (Fig. 3) task and the pattern generation task (Fig. 7).
-- `e-prop_tutorials_Figure3_and_S7`: Following section S1.1 from the paper, e-prop can be implemented easily with automatic differentiation.
+Also, following section S1.1 from the paper, e-prop can be implemented easily with automatic differentiation.
-In the folder we demonstrate the mathematical equivalence between a straight forward implementation of e-prop and an alternative that used more efficiently the features of tensorflow (see `stop_gradient` parameter in the cell objects).
+In the folder we demonstrate the mathematical equivalence between a straight forward implementation of e-prop and an alternative that uses more efficiently the features of tensorflow (see `stop_gradient` parameter in the cell objects).
 For TIMIT and ATARI with publish the more efficient implementations.

 - `Figure_2_TIMIT`: Code to reproduce the results on the phoneme recognition task.